Why does God sometimes not answer our prayers? Does He not care for us?

 All things work together for our good

 Romans 8:28 says: “And we know that for those who love God all things work together for good, for those who are called according to his purpose.”
-This verse teaches us that in and though all things in our lives God works for our good.
-However, we must remember that what we think of as good and what God thinks of as good for us maybe very different things!
+This verse teaches us that in and through all things in our lives, God works for our good.
+However, we must remember that what we think of as good and what God thinks of as good for us may be very different things!
 And therefore, we must trust that whenever God answers or doesn’t answer our prayers, that God’s answer “yes” or “no” is the very best thing for us.100% Free Bible Course

 We now offer a 100% free, Internet based Bible course.
 In 15 short lessons you will learn God's message for you in his Word.